conditionaldummy/dummy_repo/README.md

 ### Instructions

-In order to run the experiments, place `run_experiments.sh` in the same folder as the various experiment python scripts, and from a terminal in the relevant folder, run `chmod +x /run_experiments.sh` followed by `./run_experiments.sh`.
+In order to run the experiments, first downlaod the supplmenetal material and place `run_experiments.sh` in the same folder as the various experiment python scripts.
+Then, from a terminal in the relevant folder, run `chmod +x /run_experiments.sh` followed by `./run_experiments.sh`.